Advanced Search

 • Available Online: 2026-04-30

-• Objective Brain tumor segmentation plays an essential role in clinical diagnosis and treatment planning.
-However, creating reliable labels for medical images is costly and time-consuming, making it difficult to obtain large annotated datasets.
-To address this challenge, we propose a semi-supervised brain tumor segmentation approach that combines a lightweight backbone network with a counterfactual reasoning strategy.
-The study aims to improve segmentation accuracy while keeping the model efficient enough for real clinical use.
-Methods We design a multi-modal encoder–decoder network with shared parameters to reduce the model size and computation.
-The network incorporates anatomical structure consistency as prior knowledge, helping it better align with the underlying brain anatomy.
-During training, a teacher–student framework is used to generate counterfactual samples from their predictions.
-These samples guide the learning of unlabeled data through a counterfactual loss function that enforces pixel-level consistency and feature-level stability.
-This strategy helps the model capture useful structural information from unlabeled scans without relying on artificial data augmentations that may distort tumor boundaries.
-Results and Discussions Experiments conducted on the BraTS2019 and BraTS2021 datasets demonstrate that the proposed method consistently outperforms other models under limited-label conditions.
-On BraTS2019, our approach achieves the best performance in terms of DSC (66.06%), and its IoU (53.16%) is comparable to other models.
-More importantly, it attains the lowest HD95 of 7.60 mm, representing an 11% and 6% reduction compared to UNet3D and LightMU-Net, respectively (Table 2 and 3).
-On BraTS2019, the proposed method improves DSC and IoU by 4–7% on average, while reducing HD95 by 0.6 mm (Table 4 and 5).
-The model is also highly efficient, with only 1.657M parameters, 0.4402T FLOPs, and an inference time of 0.0937 s per frame (Table 6).
-These results confirm that the optimized design effectively balances segmentation accuracy, computational efficiency, and clinical usability.
-The improvements come from both the lightweight network design and the counterfactual mechanism, which encourages the model to learn anatomically meaningful representations.
-Conclusions The proposed framework provides a simple yet effective solution for semi-supervised brain tumor segmentation.
-It offers a good balance between accuracy, efficiency, and interpretability, and demonstrates how causal reasoning can be practically integrated into medical image analysis.
+• Objective Brain tumor segmentation plays a key role in clinical diagnosis and treatment planning.
+However, reliable annotation of medical images is costly and time-consuming, which limits the availability of large annotated datasets.
+To address this problem, this paper proposes a semi-supervised brain tumor segmentation method that combines a lightweight multimodal fusion segmentation network with counterfactual reasoning.
+The aim is to improve segmentation accuracy while maintaining sufficient efficiency for deployment in resource-limited clinical scenarios.
+Methods A parameter-sharing multimodal encoder-decoder network is designed to reduce model size and computational cost.
+An anatomical-structure consistency prior is incorporated to improve alignment with brain anatomy.
+During training, a teacher-student framework is used to generate counterfactual samples from model predictions.
+These samples guide learning from unlabeled MRI scans through a counterfactual consistency loss that enforces pixel-level consistency and feature-level semantic stability.
+This strategy helps the model extract structural information from unlabeled data while reducing the risk of boundary distortion caused by conventional data augmentation.
+Results and Discussions Experiments on the BraTS 2019 and BraTS 2021 datasets show that the proposed method consistently outperforms comparison models under limited-label conditions.
+On BraTS 2019, the proposed method achieves the best average Dice Similarity Coefficient (DSC) of 66.06%, and its average Intersection over Union (IoU) of 53.16% is comparable to those of other models.
+More importantly, it obtains the lowest average 95% Hausdorff Distance (HD95) of 7.60 mm, representing reductions of approximately 11% and 6% compared with UNet3D and LightMUnet, respectively (Tables 3 and 4).
+On BraTS 2021, the semi-supervised model improves the average DSC and IoU by 4.51% and 5.29%, respectively, and reduces the average HD95 by 0.68 mm compared with the baseline model (Tables 5 and 6).
+With only 10% labeled data, the proposed method achieves approximately 94% of the fully supervised performance in the main segmentation metrics.
+The model is also efficient, with only 1.657M parameters, a computational cost of 0.440 2 T, and an inference time of 0.093 7 s (Table 7).
+These results indicate that the proposed design achieves a favorable balance among segmentation accuracy, computational efficiency, and clinical deployment.
+The improvement is attributed to both the lightweight multimodal fusion segmentation network and the counterfactual mechanism, which guides the model to learn anatomically meaningful representations.
+Conclusions The proposed framework provides an effective solution for semi-supervised brain tumor segmentation.
+It balances accuracy, efficiency, and interpretability, and shows that causal reasoning can be integrated into medical image analysis in a practical manner.

 • loading